TSMathi/portfolio/README.md

 Applicant Information: Features like age, income, and employment status.
 Loan Details: Information such as loan amount, tenure, and purpose.
 Loan Status: Target variable indicating loan approval (1) or rejection (0).

 🧠 Model
 Logistic Regression Classifier
 The dataset was split into:

 Training Set: 64% of the data.
 Validation Set: 16% of the data
-Test Set: 20% of the data (for final evaluation).
+Test Set: 20% of the data for final evaluation

 Preprocessing Steps
 Numerical Features:
 Missing values replaced with the mean.